Tweeters are an essential part of a fully equipped car audio setup.

 Once you’ve done that, you can now install the tweeter depending on your preferred mounting of choice.

-After mounting both the speaker and the tweeter, you now have to connect the striped wire to the positive terminal of the tweeter and the black wire to the negative terminal of your car’s speaker.
+After mounting both the speaker and the tweeter, you now have to connect the stripped wire to the positive terminal of the tweeter and the black wire to the negative terminal of your car’s speaker.
 Following this, you can now replace the grills and rubber for added protection.

 If you do all of this correctly, you should now be able to enjoy listening to your car’s new and improved audio system.